Asymptotic equivalence of non-parametric regression with spherical regressors and Gaussian white noise: Introduction

 The notion of spherical $t$-designs, originally introduced in the field of algebraic combinatorics, has connections to various fields of mathematics and we refer to the survey article \cite{Bannai2009} for a comprehensive overview.
 In the area of numerical analysis, spherical $t$-designs have already attracted some interest, for instance, as cubature points for numerical integration of functions on spheres \cite{Hesse2010}.
 Spherical $t$-designs of small cardinality and low dimension are explicitly known and correspond to highly symmetrical point configurations.
 For instance, spherical $t$-designs on the two-dimensional sphere are obtained as the vertex sets of the regular tetrahedron (for $t=2$), the cube and the regular octahedron (both for $t=3$), the regular dodecahedron and the regular icosahedron (both for $t=5$).
 For larger values of $t$, spherical $t$-designs possessing good geometric properties are also known to exist \cite{Womersley2018}.
 Figure~\ref{fig:spherical_designs} illustrates spherical $t$-designs on the two-dimensional sphere for two larger values of $t$, highlighting their excellent distributional properties.

 In view of these properties, spherical $t$-designs seem to be a promising choice of sampling points in (non-parametric) regression with spherical regressors of arbitrary dimension.
-This heuristic will be supported in the present paper via asymptotic equivalence results.
-The first main result of this paper provides an upper bound on the Le Cam distance between the models \eqref{eq:intro:regression} and \eqref{eq:intro:wn} for a general class $\Theta$ functions when the fixed sampling points form a spherical $t$-design.
+This heuristic will be supported in Section~\ref{s:fixed:design} by means of appropriate asymptotic equivalence results.
+The first main result of this paper provides an upper bound on the Le Cam distance between the models \eqref{eq:intro:regression} and \eqref{eq:intro:wn} for a general function class $\Theta$ when the fixed sampling points form a spherical $t$-design.
 In the sequel, this general result is applied to two special cases: First, we prove global asymptotic equivalence for regression functions from spherical Sobolev balls of smoothness $s>d/2$.
 Sobolev spaces on spheres can either be defined in terms of charts or via the decay of coefficients in spherical harmonic expansions.
 We rely on the latter characterization which is sufficient for our purposes.
 As a second application, which extends the first one, we consider spherical Besov spaces $B^s_{r,q}(\sphere^d)$ which can be defined in terms of a function's coefficients with respect to a set of spherical needlets.
 For this more general setup, we derive asymptotic equivalence between the models \eqref{eq:intro:regression} and \eqref{eq:intro:wn} under the assumption $s>d/r$.
-This condition and the analogous condition $s>d/2$ in the Sobolev case guarantee that the considered function spaces are continuously embedded in the Banach space $C^\infty(\sphere^d)$.
+This condition and the analogous condition $s>d/2$ in the Sobolev case guarantee that the considered function spaces can be continuously embedded in the Banach space $C(\sphere^d)$ of continuous functions on the sphere.